 Less than one year into the new experiential learning approach, students are already recognizing the benefits.
 “I really admire Sujinda and Garrett for the amount of work they’ve put into this.
 They were the right people to build the courses because they have so much experience in the field and ran their own businesses.
 They know what to look for when hiring someone,” says Salehi.

-“You should know how to apply the stuff you learn.
-Digital marketing is huge, it’s very broad, and we covered all of it,” adds Stoykova, whose skills and accomplishments are now displayed in her online portfolio.
+"You should know how to apply the stuff you learn.
+Digital marketing is huge, it’s very broad, and we covered all of it,” adds Stoykova, who has since launched a lifestyle, fashion and beauty blog that showcases her content marketing skills.
 “I feel like I’ve found something I really like, which was my purpose of coming to Sheridan.
-Now, I’m completely sure about what I want to do.”
+Now, I’m completely sure about what I want to do."

 To see the students’ work in action, visit one of Sheridan’s nine marketing class websites:

 Pictured at top of page: Sheridan students working around a computer on campus.